AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/magento-2.4.0-known-issue-export-tax-rates-does-not-work.md

 ---
+description: This article provides a solution for an Adobe Commerce 2.4.0 known issue where the **Export Tax Rates** button does not work.
+labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,button,export tax rates,known issues,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
 title: Adobe Commerce 2.4.0 known issue - Export Tax Rates does not work
-labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,button,export tax rates,known issues,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
 ---

+# Adobe Commerce 2.4.0 known issue - Export Tax Rates does not work

 This article provides a solution for an Adobe Commerce 2.4.0 known issue where the **Export Tax Rates** button does not work.